First thing's first.

 We don't visit venues before the big day as we don't feel there is any need.
 There are so many things which will make your wedding day different to a venue open day or just a random visiting day, so we'd much rather use our instincts and work with what we are presented with on the day.
 However, if you have chosen your wedding for a specific location or feature, we am more than happy for you to mention it in the final form and we will aim to factor it into the day.

 Your Wedding Day

 We mean this in the nicest way...

-The most important advice from us is; try and ignore the cameras.
+The most important advice from us is: try to ignore the cameras.
 We like to try and document the day as it happens and so it's best if you don't acknowledge that either of us are there.
-There may be times during the day - such as formal photos or during the portraits, that we may ask you to look directly at the camera or do something specific; but for the rest of the day, try and be as natural as possible and act like we are not there.
+There may be times during the day - such as formal photos or during the portraits, that we may ask you to look directly at the camera or do something specific, but for the rest of the day, try and be as natural as possible and act like we are not there.
 We will move around everyone and capture little moments happening organically so don't worry about us.
 If you could also make your family and close friends aware of this too, it helps massively with the flow of the day.
 There is nothing worse than a cheesy Dad's thumbs up/frantic wave in every other shot.

-We like to arrive around 10am so most of the bridal party are starting to get ready by this point.
-We'll always try and use this time as well to have a good chat with everyone and get to know your bridal party and family.
+We like to arrive around 10am, so most of the bridal party are starting to get ready by this point.
+We'll always try and use this time as well to have a good chat with everyone and get to know your party and family.
 This hopefully starts to eliminate any "photographer nerves" from anyone who is anxious about us being around.
 We don't want anyone to worry that they are in our way, or think that they can't carry on getting ready as they would do normally.
 We are there to document exactly what was happening, so that you've got great authentic memories to look back on.
 For this reason don't worry about tidying up or moving things.
-However, if there are things which you would rather weren't in your wedding imagery, please just make sure they are away before I arrive.
+However, if there are things which you would rather weren't in your wedding imagery, please just make sure they are away before we arrive.

 Top Tip: Light